krakend/krakend-documentation/v2.0/telemetry/influxdb.md

 With the **InfluxDB v2.x** there are a few more steps you need to do the first time you run it.

 ### Connecting to Influx v1
 When using InfluxDB v1.x, you need to specify in the configuration above the same data you used to run InfluxDB.
-For instance, the following docker-compose sets the credentials you need to reflect in the KrakenD configuration.
+For instance, the following docker compose sets the credentials you need to reflect in the KrakenD configuration.

 {{< highlight yaml >}}
 version: "3"